Stress in the Gym

-When these hormones are released, a number of systems throughout the body are affected and people tend to experience the following symptoms:
+When these hormones are released, several systems throughout the body are affected, and people tend to experience the following symptoms:

 Signs of Chronic Stress

 In a healthy person who is not struggling with chronic stress, the symptoms mentioned above (increased heart rate, increased blood sugar, etc.) do not have a lasting effect on the body.
-When the danger has passed, everything returns to normal and the person can carry on as normal.
+When the danger has passed, everything returns to normal, and the person can carry on as usual.